tomerud/Freshlens/backend/README.md

 ### **product_global_info**
 - **Purpose:** Stores detailed product information.

-  In our system, a "product" (like an apple) represents a generic food product, while an "item" is a specific instance of that product - such as the particular apple in your fridge. with many users able to have multiple items of the same product.
+  In our system, a "product" (like an apple) represents a generic food product, while an "item" is a specific instance of that product - such as the particular apple in your fridge.
+This is the reason we keep nutritional values on this table.

 - **Key Columns:**
   - `product_id` (INT, AUTO_INCREMENT, PRIMARY KEY) – Unique product ID.